Rx Damping Instruments help to bring out the microdynamic speed, linearity, and detail of your source material. Besides reducing microphonic

 anomalies, Rx allows a freer musical flow, curing a harsh and

 ails even some of the most finely honed audio systems.
 Your tube gear will achieve a fluid,

-musical potential like it was designed to do.
+dynamic musical potential like it was engineered to do.

 Mildly spring-tempered titanium C-ring holds three modified PTFE isolation pads.
 Each pad holds a specially formulated polymer O-ring against the tube glass.